JeaneC/jRain/README.md

 V 0.80 - The app now imports all the data it needs, only thing left is to actually use the data to change label descriptions.

 V 0.90 - Created the WeatherTableViewCell file.
 Tweaked Constants file.
-Label descriptions now update properyl, but we actually need to do one more thing, which is to allow the weather app to take in geo-coordinates and give data on any location.
+Label descriptions now update properly, but we actually need to do one more thing, which is to allow the weather app to take in geo-coordinates and give data on any location.

+V 1.00 - App is now fully fuctional!